EchterAlsFake/Osintgram2/README.md

 # Features

 - Everything from the original Osintgram by Datalux*
+- automatic download of all media from specific hashtag
+- search for hashtags with a query
 - No Login required
 - Stable API
 - Intuitive folder structure system